Our judicial oligarchy / by Gilbert E. Roe ; with an introduction by Robert M. LaFollette.

 Suggestions concerning reforms in the judiciary.

-Why the people distrust the courts (a) the courts have usurped the power to declare laws unconstitutional
+Why the people distrust the courts (A) the courts have usurped the power to declare laws unconstitutional

-Why the people distrust the courts (b) the courts have seized the power to declare some statutes invalid, because unconstitutional, have come to declare other statutes invalid merely because the judges disapprove the policy of such legislation
+Why the people distrust the courts (B) the courts have seized the power to declare some statutes invalid, because unconstitutional, have come to declare other statutes invalid merely because the judges disapprove the policy of such legislation

-Why the people distrust the courts (c) the judges by reading their own views into statutes, to the exclusion of the legislative intent, have made the judiciary, in effect, a lawmaking branch of the government
+Why the people distrust the courts (C) the judges by reading their own views into statutes, to the exclusion of the legislative intent, have made the judiciary, in effect, a lawmaking branch of the government

-Why the people distrust the courts (d) the poor man is not on an equality with the rich one before the courts
+Why the people distrust the courts (D) the poor man is not on an equality with the rich one before the courts

 Dangers of popular distrust of courts